 The Axis Model Research Program

-A unified four-paper physics framework with reproducible Colab code,
+A unified five-paper physics framework with reproducible Colab code,

 deriving the Standard Model and emergent gravity with testable predictions.

-A unified four-paper physics framework with reproducible Colab code,
+A unified five-paper physics framework with reproducible Colab code,

 deriving the Standard Model and emergent gravity with testable predictions.